dora-rs/dora-lerobot/robots/aloha/INSTALLATION.md

 cargo install dora-cli
 ```

 Now you're ready to run Rust dataflow applications!
-We decided to only make Python dataflow for SO-ARM100, so
+We decided to only make Python dataflow for Aloha Robot, so
 you may need to setup your Python environment:

-- Install Python 3.10 or later by following the instructions at [Python](https://www.python.org/downloads/).
+- Install Python 3.12 or later by following the instructions at [Python](https://www.python.org/downloads/).
 - Clone this repository by running the following command:

 ```bash